stffrdhrn/stffrdhrn.github.io/page/curriculum-vitae.markdown

 <p>Cryptography and the math behind it is also interesting to me.
 I have
 implemented STARTTLS on mail servers and have a deep understanding of Private/Public key encryption schemes.</p>

-<h3>Web Applications</h3>
-<p>I am interested in working with web applications and services.
-Specifically I find java and its surrounding  technologies a great platform to develop web applications on.
-Lately, I have found Spring to be integral framework  for designing web applications which also has merits in java applications which do not reside on the web.</p>

-<p>I have experience developing network services which include SNMP, JMX as
-well as using  SYSLOG through log4j as a management framework for web applications.</p>

-<p>As a continuation of this I have experience with building and
-maintaining custom tuned Linux distributions for use as web application deployment platforms.
-My distribution development experience includes Linux kernel   and file system tuning to target web application, database and network performance.</p>

 <h3>Networking &amp; Administration</h3>
 <p>I administer several machine as simply a part of software development